JuliaTeX/TikzPictures.jl/README.md

 This library allows one to create Tikz pictures and save in various formats.
 It integrates with IJulia, outputting SVG images to the notebook.

-In order to use this library, lualatex must be installed.
-The texlive and miktex distributions include lualatex.
-You must also have dvisvgm installed.
+This library will try to use the lualatex package already installed on the system.
+Lualatex may be installed through the texlive and miktex distributions.
+You should have dvisvgm installed.
 On Ubuntu, you can get these, if not already present, by running `sudo apt-get install texlive-latex-base` and `sudo apt-get install texlive-binaries`.
+If the library cannot run lualatex, it will fall back to trying to use tectonic for the compilation.

 Note: this package will attempt to turn off interpolation in the generated SVG, but this currently only works in Chrome.